JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

     At the top of the window, you'll see messages from Fleet as the project is imported and indexed.

-When the Smart Mode is enabled, Fleet operates as an IDE, with all the code-completion, navigation, debugging and refactoring features available.
+When the Smart Mode is enabled, Fleet operates as an IDE, with all the code completion, navigation, debugging, and refactoring features available.
 When it's disabled, Fleet works as a simple file editor.
 You can quickly open files and make changes, but most of the productivity features won't be available.

 Under the hood, Fleet chooses which backend to use to process code.
 When the Smart Mode is enabled, the backend for Kotlin is the same code-processing engine used by IntelliJ IDEA.
-So the functionality you might be already familiar with is retained.
+So, the functionality you might be already familiar with is retained.

 To check the Smart Mode status, click the lightning bolt icon at the top: